 Healthcare facilities may also wish to explore medical equipment liquidation.
 Equipment liquidators will come to your site and give you a purchasing value for the equipment.
 The equipment does not need to be in working condition, although working equipment commands a higher price.
 Companies in Minnesota who provide this service include MIGA and Scientific Equipment Liquidators.
 Healthcare facilities can also purchase items from liquidators.
 This might be a good option to explore, especially if you need only one or two of a particular item.
 Surplus equipment in working condition, as well as office supplies and furniture, can also be listed on the MN Materials Exchange.
 Finally, there are many charities that will accept household-type donations, such as couches, television sets, and bookcases.
 Salvation Army, Goodwill, and others will accept these types of items if they are clean, working, and in good condition.

 The first strategy to reducing food waste is to reduce the amount you prepare through meal planning, staff training, and other strategies.
 However, there are always instances of good food being left-over from meal times, and food donation is a great option for putting it to good use.
 Although there are many situations that preclude food donation, there are some instances where this might be an option for your facility.
 Food pantries like Second Harvest Heartland will pick up food that has been stored in keeping with their temperature and time requirements and bring it to shelters or food pantries for distribution.
 If you are interested in this option, call Second Harvest Heartland or your local food pantry to learn more.
-The EPA also maintains a Feed Families, Not Landfills page that can help you learn more about food donation.
+The EPA also maintains a Sustainable Food Management page that can help you learn more about food donation.

 Whereas reduction means not purchasing or using an item in the first place, and reuse refers to using an item again as-is, recycling refers to reprocessing materials into new items.
 Commonly recyclable items include paper and cardboard, aluminum cans, and plastic and glass bottles.
 These items may be collected separately or together in a single-stream recycling container.
 Recycling services are typically less expensive than trash, as recycling is not taxed whereas trash is.
 Thus recycling, like reduction and reuse, can be viewed as a cost savings initiative as well as an environmental one.